vincenthuang75025/playlists/README.md

 lots of onboarding, decide what main page is

-comment out irrelevant stuff, etc. git button
+add git button / page?

-logout screens for each page should look nice too

 how do we explore new music?